 Step 2: Setting Active Engagement Flag

-To learn more about how to identify customers that need engagement, check out this article.
+To learn more about how to identify customers that need engagement, check out Identifying Customers that Need Engagement.

 Step 3: Setting Orders as Active Engagement

 It's also possible to set Orders to be considered Active Engagement.
-Simple review the "Analyse Orders as Active Engagement" System Setting, to configure this click the link here.
+Simply review the "Analyse Orders as Active Engagement" System Setting, to configure this click the link here.

 Engagement Report

 The Active Engagement option is perfect if you need to collect data on which companies have had activity or perhaps which customers haven't had any engagement recently.
-This is great for retaining customers and increasing their CLTV which you can learn more about here.
+This is great for retaining customers and increasing their CLTV, which you can learn more about on the Introduction to the Growth Formula, the Growth Model & the Growth Playbook.